LogoLogo

 Defining the interval

 The CronJobTriggered source is based on the Unix utility cron, which is used to schedule commands or scripts to run automatically at specified intervals.
 It is controlled by a line of text, consisting of five fields, representing what minute, hour, day of the month, month, and day of the week the function should be called.
 For example, to request that the function be called every hour on the hour, the line is 0 * * * * .
 If you wanted it called at two o’clock in the morning every Monday, use 0 2 * * 1.
-To learn more about cron and cron-compatible strings, please refer to the Wikipedia page for cron.
+To learn more about cron and cron-compatible strings, please refer to the .

 The chain-id